jiamliu/dallasprorental/README.md

 Dallas Pro Rental is an auto company that is owned by my family, and as one of the few all-star Turo host in DFW (Dallas/Fort Worth) area, I believe a professionally sounded website is necessary to help the business grow.
 So here we are!

+Our full-stack application leverages the power of Django REST framework for robust backend functionality and React for a dynamic and responsive frontend.
+Experience seamless booking, managing rentals, and exploring our diverse fleet of vehicles with ease, all through our cutting-edge technology stack.

 # Tech Stack Used

 <div align="center">